Need help? Join our Discord Glossary | Exam Info

 When you talk to clients, use the vocabulary they are hearing from their vendors and conferences: "context graph," "decision traces," "the missing why."
 Then show them that SDC delivers it structurally, deterministically, and with governance that travels with the data - not in a separate dashboard, not in a vendor's proprietary engine, and not by LLM extraction that requires continuous babysitting.

-(Reference case study — full text in case_studies/integration_cost.md.)
+(Reference case study - full text in case_studies/integration_cost.html.)

 Summary: A 2022 industry analysis estimated US healthcare spends $47B/year on data integration projects that primarily deliver syntactic interoperability.
 The semantic layer is rebuilt by every vendor, every project, every time.
 The Maturity Map exists to make this waste visible to a client in 90 minutes.